Products and Platforms

-NICS is our core platform: a hardware-level control system positioned above the battery management system and below the operating system, designed to preserve runtime, stabilize power behavior, manage thermal conditions, and optimize overall system health in real time.
-Tablets and power systems remain reference programs used to validate NICS in live hardware and support pilot-ready integration.
+The Nashoba Intelligent Control System (NICS) is the core Nashoba platform: a hardware-level control system positioned above the battery management system and below the operating system, designed to improve runtime stability, manage thermal conditions, and maintain system health in real time.

 Nashoba Intelligent Control System (NICS)

-NICS is designed for device makers and integrators who need stable, deterministic behavior under real operating conditions.
-Positioned above the BMS and below the OS, NICS interprets battery, thermal, power, and wireless telemetry in real time and applies policy-based control decisions to preserve runtime, maintain stability, and protect mission-critical functionality.
+NICS is built for device makers, integrators, and partners who need stable, deterministic behavior under real operating conditions.
+Positioned above the BMS and below the OS, NICS interprets battery, thermal, power, and wireless telemetry in real time and applies policy-based control decisions to preserve runtime, maintain stability, and protect critical functionality.

-Control logic built to stabilize load transitions, reduce avoidable runtime loss, and preserve uptime during variable workloads.
+Control logic designed to stabilize load transitions, reduce avoidable runtime loss, and preserve uptime during variable workloads.

 - Voltage, current, and power trend monitoring